 One must recognize, of course, the important fact that Staff employees are typically paid less than Officers and hence are likely to retire with fewer assets.
-149 Contributions to their retirement savings plans (403(b) plans such as TIAA or Vanguard) are lower.
-Retirement health benefits can thus be seen as a partial offset to lower compensation and savings.
+Contributions to their retirement savings plans such as TIAA or Vanguard are lower.
 Higher health benefits can therefore be justified as an offset to lower compensation, and then be paid for by the University in the same way that it pays for compensation and other labor costs, and not by cutting the benefits of another category of employees who are not represented by unions.
 By its labor contracts, the University owes Staff Employees certain benefits; they are not conditional on any particular internal account to fund them.
-This is not a situation of a zero-sum game, and employees should not be maneuvered into it.
+This is not a situation of a zero-sum game, and Columbia employees should not be maneuvered into it.
 Payments of a labor contract are owed by the University and not by the Trust Fund which is merely a contributing tool.